DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - Maintain or restore business continuity
     - Defend against future attacks

-- An important distinction needs to be made to know when an incident response process should be initiated: events take place continually, and the vast majority are insignificant; however, events that lead to some type of adversity can be deemed incidents, and those incidents should trigger an org's incident response process steps:
+- An important distinction needs to be made to know when an incident response process should be initiated: events take place continually, and the vast majority are insignificant; however, events that lead to some type of adversity can be deemed incidents, and those incidents should trigger an org's incident response process steps: 🟡PACERL
-    - **Preparation**: includes developing the IR process, assigning IR team members, and everything related to what happens when an incident is identified; preparation is critical, and will anticipate the steps to follow
+    - *️⃣**Preparation**: includes developing the IR process, assigning IR team members, and everything related to what happens when an incident is identified; preparation is critical, and will anticipate the steps to follow
-    - **Analysis:** Gathering and analyzing information about the incident to determine its scope, impact, and root cause (e.g., by interviewing witnesses, collecting and analyzing evidence, and reviewing system logs)
+    - *️⃣**Analysis:** Gathering and analyzing information about the incident to determine its scope, impact, and root cause (e.g., by interviewing witnesses, collecting and analyzing evidence, and reviewing system logs)
-    - **Containment:** Limiting the impact of the incident and preventing further damage (e.g., by isolating affected systems, changing passwords, and implementing security controls)
+    - *️⃣**Containment:** Limiting the impact of the incident and preventing further damage (e.g., by isolating affected systems, changing passwords, and implementing security controls)
-    - **Eradication:** Removing the cause of the incident from the environment (e.g., by removing malware, patching vulnerabilities, and disabling compromised accounts)
+    - *️⃣**Eradication:** Removing the cause of the incident from the environment (e.g., by removing malware, patching vulnerabilities, and disabling compromised accounts)
-    - **Recovery:** Restoring systems and data to their normal state (e.g., by restoring from backups, rebuilding systems, and re-enabling compromised accounts)
+    - *️⃣**Recovery:** Restoring systems and data to their normal state (e.g., by restoring from backups, rebuilding systems, and re-enabling compromised accounts)
-    - **Lessons Learned:** Documenting the incident and learning from it to improve future responses (e.g., by identifying areas where the incident response process can be improved and by sharing lessons learned with other organizations).
+    - *️⃣**Lessons Learned:** Documenting the incident and learning from it to improve future responses (e.g., by identifying areas where the incident response process can be improved and by sharing lessons learned with other organizations).
 Advisable to recruit an independent moderator or external consultant to facilitate the session.

 - The following steps (🔥Detection, 🔥Response, 🔥Mitigation, 🔥Reporting, 🔥Recovery, 🔥Remediation, and 🔥Lessons Learned) are on the exam 🟡DRMRRRL
 - 7.6.1 Detection
-    - **Detection:** the identification of potential security incidents via monitoring and analyzing security logs, threat intelligence, or incident reports; as above, understanding the distinction between an event and an incident, the goal of detection is to identify an adverse event (an incident) and begin dealing with it
+    - ❄️**Detection:** the 📝identification of potential security incidents via monitoring and analyzing security logs, threat intelligence, or incident reports; as above, understanding the distinction between an event and an incident, the goal of detection is to identify an adverse event (an incident) and begin dealing with it
     - Common methods to detect incidents:
         - intrusion detection and prevention systems
         - antimalware
         - automated tools that scan audit logs looking for predefined events
         - end users sometimes detect irregular activity and contact support
     - Note: receiving an alert or complaint doesn’t always mean an incident has occurred
-- 7.6.2 Response
+- 7.6.2 ❄️**Response**
-    - After detecting and verifying an incident, the next step is activate an Incident Response (IR) or CSIRT team
+    - After detecting and verifying an incident, the next step is 📝activate an Incident Response (IR) or CSIRT team
     - CSIRT representation normally includes at least representatives of senior management, information security professionals, legal representatives, public affairs staff, and engineering/technical staff.
     - An IR team is AKA computer incident response team (CIRT) or computer security incident response team (CSIRT)
     - Among the first steps taken by the IR Team will be an impact assessment to determine the scale of the incident, how long the impact might be experienced, who else might need to be involved etc.
     - The IR team typicall investigate the incident, assess the damage, collect evidence, report the incident, perform recovery procedures, and participate in the remediation and lessons learned stages, helping with root cause analysis
     - its important to protect all data as evidence during an investigation, and computers should not be turned off
+    - The response phase includes steps taken to assemble a team and triage the incident.

 - 7.6.3 Mitigation
-    - **Migitation**: attempt to contain an incident; in addition to conducting an impact assessment, the IR Team will attempt to minimize or contain the damage or impact from the incident
+    - ❄️**Migitation**: attempt to contain an incident; in addition to conducting an impact assessment, the IR Team will attempt to minimize or contain the damage or impact from the incident
     - The IR Team's job at this point is not to fix the problem; it's simply to try and prevent further damage
     - Note this may involve disconnecting a computer from the network; sometimes responders take steps to mitigate the incident, but without letting the attacker know that the attack has been detected
+    - The mitigation phase of incident response focuses on actions that can contain the damage incurred during an incident.
+This includes 📝limiting the scope and or effectiveness of the incident.

-- 7.6.4 Reporting
+- 7.6.4 ❄️**Reporting**
     - Reporting occurs throughout the incident response process
     - Once an incident is mitigated, formal reporting occurs because numerous stakeholders often need to understand what has happened
     - Jurisdictions may have specific laws governing the protection of personally identifiable information (PII), and must report if it's been exposed
     - Additionally, some third-party standards, such as the Payment Card Industry Data Security Standard (PCI DSS), require orgs to report certain security incidents to law enforcement

-- 7.6.5 Recovery
+- 7.6.5 ❄️**Recovery**
     - At this point, the goal is to start returning to normal
-    - Recovery is the next step, returning a system to a fully functioning state
+    - Recovery is the next step, 📝returning a system to a fully functioning state
     - The most secure method of restoring a system after an incident is completely rebuilding the system from scratch, including restoring all data from the most recent backup
         - effective configuration and change management will provide the necessary documentation to ensure the rebuilt systems are configured properly
     - According to the OGS, you should check these areas as part of recovery: